DanielSwift1992/veritas-black-hole-article/README.md

-# Informational Black Holes: A Physical Proof for the Fermi Paradox
+# Informational Black Holes: The Physical Resolution to the Fermi Paradox

 This repository contains the article, code, and formal proof for a model that explains the Fermi Paradox ("The Great Silence") through a physical calculation.